julia-mareike/parliament/README.md

  - [ ] add in all the other fringe parties
  - [ ] link parties to policy.nz?
  - [ ] tidy up this darn messy code
+ - [ ] decrease size of parliament svg slightly to remove mobile scrolling

  ## 🐞 bye